 An essential part of this schedule is the time you feed your dog.
 You’ll need to make sure that you give your dog a specific number of meals throughout the day, and feed it at a specific time.
 A regular food schedule ensures that your dog does its business at consistent times of the day.

-It’s best to control it’s diet when you’re potty training your dog.
+It’s best to control the diet when you’re potty training your dog.
 Puppies, like other young animals, have immature digestive systems.
 Therefore, they cannot eat a lot of food at one time.
 That is why you should divide your pup’s eating schedule into 3 small but regular meals.
 You should also ensure that you only feed your dog high-quality dog food.
 Poor-quality food can cause problems with your pup’s gut health.

 Examine your dog’s stool to determine if the food you’re feeding it is good for it or not.
 You may want to consult your vet if your dog’s poop is loose, overly stinky, and bulky.
 Overfeeding your dog may cause diarrhea, which, in turn, will make potty training your dog much harder.

-You’ll need to take a puppy outside for its business every half an hour to an hour everyday.
 If you work or are out of your home for most of the day, make an arrangement with someone to look after your dog.

 You should take the positive reinforcement one step further by giving your dog a treat.
 A great reward is to take your dog for a walk around your neighborhood.
 If you have time, you can even play with it for a while before you return home.